 There are four different media which can be used to install Debian: floppies, CD-ROMs, local disk partitions, or the network.
-Different parts of the same Debian installation can mix and match these options; we'll go into that in 'Methods for Installing Debian' on page 23.
+Different parts of the same Debian installation can mix and match these options; we'll go into that in 'Methods for Installing Debian' on page 19.

 Floppy disk installation is a common option, although generally, the least desirable.
 In many cases, you'll have to do your first boot from floppies, using the Rescue Floppy.
 Generally, all you will need is a high-density (1440 kilobytes) 3.5 inch floppy drive.
-For CHRP floppy support is currently broken.

 CD-ROM based installation is also supported for some architectures.
 On machines which support bootable CD-ROMs, you should be able to do a completely floppy-less installation.
-Even if your system doesn't support booting from a CD-ROM, you can use the CD-ROM in conjunction with the other techniques to install your system, once you've booted up by other means; see 'Booting and/or Installing from a CD-ROM' on page 38.
+Even if your system doesn't support booting from a CD-ROM, you can use the CD-ROM in conjunction with the other techniques to install your system, once you've booted up by other means; see 'Booting and/or Installing from a CD-ROM' on page 33.